F-theory and All Things Rational: Surveying U(1) Symmetries with Rational Sections: with Matter

 \subsection{Setup and Scope}

 There are a few assumptions that go into this analysis, and to make it clear what the scope of the results in this paper are, we will now list them.

 \begin{itemize} \item[(1.)]
 We assume that each section in codimension one intersects exactly one fiber component transversally once, i.e. the sections do not contain components of codimension one fibers\footnote{This in fact seems to not be a real constraint, as wrapping in codimension one would imply that the section is either ruled by rational curves in the fiber (and thereby would contract to a curve in the singular limit) or not be irreducible.}. \item[(2.)]
 The rational sections, as divisors in $Y$, will always be assumed to be smooth. \item[(3.)]
-The codimension one locus in the base of the fibration, above which there are singular fibers $I_5$, is smooth. \end{itemize} Within the setup outlined above, the following can be regarded as complete classification of codimension two fibers for both Calabi-Yau three- and four-folds with one extra rational section, and thereby the possible matter charges.
+The codimension one locus in the base of the fibration, above which there are singular fibers $I_5$, is smooth. \item[(4.)]
+The $U(1)$ generator is an integral divisor normalized as described after (\ref{eq:shiodas}). \end{itemize} Within the setup outlined above, the following can be regarded as complete classification of codimension two fibers for both Calabi--Yau three- and four-folds with one extra rational section, and thereby the possible matter charges.